jhorey/ferry/docs/sources/index.rst

       - personality: "hadoop-client"

 Then get started by typing ``ferry start hadoop``.
 This will automatically create a two node Hadoop cluster and a single Linux client.
-There are commands to:
+You can customize the Linux client during runtime or define your own using a Dockerfile.
+In addition to Hadoop, Ferry also supports Cassandra, GlusterFS, and Open MPI.

+Ferry is useful for:

+- Data scientists that want to experiment and learn about big data technologies
+- Developers that need a locally accessible big data development environment
+- Users that want to share big data application quickly and safely

+Ferry provides several useful commands for your applications:

 - Start and stop services
 - View status and create snapshots